Authored by MCN Neurologists

 Typically, after receiving rt-PA or other treatments for ischemic stroke, a patient spends a day or two in the intensive care unit, where his/her condition is carefully monitored.
 Over the next few days, additional tests may be done to determine the cause of the stroke.
 Depending upon results of such testing, specific treatment is recommended to reduce the risk of having another stroke in the future.
 Such treatments may include drugs like aspirin and, where applicable, drugs to reduce blood pressure and cholesterol.
 Smokers will be advised to quit.
 Various lifestyle modifications may be recommended, including diet and exercise.
 Education is provided on the various “risk factors” for stroke and how to reduce them.
 A stroke is often a life-changing event, not just for the patient but also for their family.
 Therefore, it is important to become educated about stroke and ask questions of the care team.

-During the hospitalization, the patient will receive specific therapies (such as physical therapy and speech therapy) depending upon their stroke symptoms.
+During the hospitalization, the patient will receive specific therapies (such as occupational therapy, physical therapy and speech therapy) depending upon their stroke symptoms.
 This is the start of the process of rehabilitation that can often continue for months.
 Modern stroke care can enable many stroke survivors to lead long and productive lives.

 Unfortunately, only a minority of stroke patients – less than 5% of all ischemic strokes nationwide – receive rt-PA and other related treatments.
 The main reason is that most patients suffering a stroke do not get to the hospital in time.
 The window for treatment after symptoms begin, is short.
 Remember, “Time is Brain”.

 Dr. Irfan Altafullah discussed stroke signs and symptoms with Fox 9 News: